Provincial Disaster Assistance Program (PDAP)

 Provincial and regional parks

-- Regional park authorities may be eligible if the total loss or damage to property owned by or under the control of the park authority is equal to or greater than 0.1% of the most recent confirmed taxable assessment.
+- Regional Park authorities may be eligible if the total loss or damage to property owned by or under the control of the park authority is equal to or greater than 0.1% of the most recent confirmed taxable assessment.

 - Any park authority other than a regional park may be eligible if the total loss or damage is equal to or greater than 0.1% of the gross revenues of the park authority in the fiscal year before the disaster occurred.